buildpacks/spec/buildpack.md

 When `clear-env` in `buildpack.toml` is not set to `true` for a given buildpack, the lifecycle MUST set user-provided environment variables in the environment of `/bin/detect` or `/bin/build` such that:
 1. For layer path environment variables, user-provided values are prepended before any existing values and are delimited by the OS path list separator.
 2. For all other environment variables, user-provided values override any existing values.

-Buildpacks MAY use the value of `CNB_STACK_ID` to modify their behavior when executed on different stacks.

 The environment variable prefix `CNB_` is reserved.
 It MUST NOT be used for environment variables that are not defined in this specification or approved extensions.